 Layers pellets or mash should be provided freely to hens during the day along with a fresh supply of water.
-They are a mixture of wheat, barley, oat and maize.
 Chickens will eat roughly 100-150g of food a day and on a hot day a chicken can drink up to 500mL of water.

 Chickens really enjoy having a handful of corn scattered outside in their run as a treat but it is better to let them fill up on pellets/mash in the morning and let them have treats in the afternoon.
-They also love greens and kitchen scraps, but don’t give them potato peelings without cooking them first.
+They love green veg such as broccoli or spinach.
+Please do not feed them kitchen scraps or potato peelings.

 What should I use as bedding?